NudeBeach/broker_killer_5000/README.md

-# broker_killer_5000
+# social_security_5000
-I will be creating a robo advisor that will eventually lead to the upturn of financial markets.
-You have been warned.
+ I will be creating a robo advisor that could be used by clients and potential new clients to get investment portfolio recommendations for retirement.